 The Review of the Carers (Recognition) Act 2010 and recommendations

-FACS led a range of public consultations to engage carers and other key stakeholders in the review process.
+FACS (Now DCJ) led a range of public consultations to engage carers and other key stakeholders in the review process.
 Consultation methods included an online survey, discussion paper, written submissions, carer forums and a public sector forum.
 Over 800 individuals and 50 organisations participated in the consultation process.

 The final report on the outcome of the review was tabled in Parliament on 8 November 2016.
 The review concluded that overall the objects of the Act remain valid and that the terms for meeting those objectives are appropriate.

 The final report contained ten recommendations, including three recommendations that required minor legislative changes to provisions dealing with the membership and chairing arrangements of the NSW Carers Advisory Council, consultation with carers by public sector agencies in the development of polices that impact on carers and the Carers Charter.
 The Act was amended on 1 June 2017 to implement these recommendations.

 The remaining seven recommendations focus on reviewing and updating guidelines, policy and education to support an increased understanding and implementation of the Act.
 DCJ is leading implementation of the recommendations and will update this page as it progresses.

 That DCJ facilitates access for carers to information about protections for carers embedded in other specific legislation, and about existing complaints mechanisms carers can access.